TritonDataCenter/rfd/rfd/0171/README.md

 available for internal tools and for debugging.
 It is not expected that it needs to be in the public API or exposed to users in any way.

+If we use the originalObjectId and keep that through subsequent SnapLinks, we could mitigate some of the backward incompatible change here.

 ## Additional Work